As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Conclusion

-Some may hate it due to its resemblance to gold, others might love it, especially in its cubic forms.
+Some may hate it due to its resemblance to gold, while others might love it, especially in its cubic forms.
 No matter how you look at it, pyrite is among the most popular gemstones out there due to its intrinsic nature, looks, and commonality.

 Certain types of pyrite specimens are more valuable than others, but whatever you intend to do with them, don’t forget the gemstone’s famous nickname.